jonahleibowitz/quiz-4-7-corrections/README.md

 Question 6: This question asked me to select the proper content of an array after a function was applied that populates it.
 The function multiplies each integer from 0 by 2 and pushes it to the array.
 The function uses a for loop which is set to terminate when i is equal to 9.
 This means the last number in the array should be 18.
 I chose the option that cycled through one more time and had a last value of 20 (10*2).

-Question 7: I answered this question correctly and was awarded the point but the answer key says that I chose the wrong answer.
+Question 7: I answered this question correctly and was awarded the point but the answer key says that I chose the wrong answer.*

 Question 13: I was supposed to choose all methods that would determine that a value was or wasn't in the array.
 I said `cars.lastIndexOf(car) !== -1`wouldn't work.
 I didn't know that this method returned -1 if the value wasn't there.
 Since this is looking to see if the index isn't -1, it would properly determine if the value was there or not.

+*= questions I got right but was marked wrong